mmoershe/config.nvim/README.md

 - changed some indentation options
 - deactivated the mouse
 - turned on wrapping by default
-- added <leader>sf in normal mode to search for files from the root directory
+- added "*leader* + sf" in normal mode to search for files from the root directory